HearthSim/kettle-design/rfc/kettle-002-appendix-A.md

 The protocol data can be directly transmitted on top of any TCP-like transport layer.
 Wrapping in HTTP and WebSockets might be best.

 ```
-// REQUEST blocks and addresses supported by the server.
+// [C->S] REQUEST blocks and addresses supported by the server.
 E0-02-00-00 {}

 // RESPOND with supported blocks.